Adult Non-Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI]Skip to the navigation

 - For follicular lymphoma, treatment may be within a clinical trial of new monoclonal antibody therapy, new chemotherapy regimen, or a stem cell transplant.

-- For lymphoplasmacytic lymphoma, Bruton's tyrosine kinase inhibitor therapy and/or plasmapheresis (if needed to make the blood thinner) is used.
+- For lymphoplasmacytic lymphoma, Bruton's tyrosine kinase inhibitor therapy and/or plasmapheresis or proteasome inhibitor therapy (if needed to make the blood thinner) is used.
 Other treatments that are like those used for follicular lymphoma may also be given.

 - For gastric mucosa-associated lymphoid tissue (MALT) lymphoma, antibiotic therapy to treat Helicobacter pyloriinfection is given first.
 For tumors that do not respond to antibiotic therapy, treatment is radiation therapy, surgery, or rituximab with or without chemotherapy.